Christopher Witmore

-Christopher Witmore (born February 17, 1974, Laurinburg, NC) is an academic and Professor of Archaeology and Classics at Texas Tech University.
-His research focuses on landscapes in Greece over the long term, archaeological theory, thing studies; contemporary archaeology and the Anthropocene; and the relationships between humans, technology, and the environment.
+Christopher Witmore (born February 17, 1974, Laurinburg, NC) is an American archaeologist and Paul Whitfield Horn Distinguished Professor of Archaeology and Classics at Texas Tech University.
+His research encompasses archaeological theory, material culture and thing studies, landscape archaeology, contemporary archaeology, and archaeology’s engagements with the Anthropocene.
+He is particularly associated with symmetrical archaeology and with approaches that treat material things as objects of archaeological inquiry rather than merely as evidence for reconstructing human societies.

+Witmore’s field research has included long-term landscape studies in Greece, the archaeology of a Second World War prisoner-of-war camp in Arctic Norway, Roman archaeology in Britain, and community archaeology in North Carolina.
+His books include Old Lands: A Chorography of the Eastern Peloponnese (2020), Objects Untimely: Object-Oriented Philosophy and Archaeology (with Graham Harman, 2023), and Pasts Otherwise: An Archaeology of War (with Bjørnar Olsen, 2026).

 Education

 Witmore earned his BA in archaeology, classics, and geography from the University of North Carolina at Greensboro in 1996, a MA in Landscape Archaeology at the University of Sheffield in 1998, and a PhD from Stanford University in 2005.

 Career

 Witmore is co-editor of the Routledge Archaeological Orientations series and sits on the Editorial Board of the Journal of Contemporary Archaeology.
 From 2006 to 2009, he was a postdoctoral research fellow with the Joukowsky Institute for Archaeology and the Ancient World at Brown University.
 In 2009 he joined the Department of Modern Languages and Literatures at Texas Tech University where he is the President's Excellence in Research Professor of archaeology and the head of classics.

 Witmore also held a research fellowship at the National Humanities Center from 2014 to 2015.
 In 2017 he was a Senior Research Fellow with the Centre for Advanced Study at the Norwegian Academy of Science and Letters.

 He teaches at Texas Tech University courses on archaeology, landscape, Classics, the history of technology, and the theory and philosophy of archaeology.